NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: NORA-Surge: Hindcast evaluation and statistics

-Average values for Mean Absolute Error (MAE) and Root Mean Square Error (RMSE) for all stations combined, averaged over the entire hindcast period, are presented in Table \ref{tab:stats1}.
-When including all the available quality controlled observations in the comparison with the model data we get a MAE of $9.72$~cm and RMSE of $12.39$~cm.
+Average values for Mean Absolute Error (MAE, see Equation \ref{eq:mae}) and Root Mean Square Error (RMSE, see Equation \ref{eq:rmse}) for all stations combined given both in cm and as fractions scaled by the standard deviation of the observed storm surge for each station (MAE/$\sigma$, see Equation \ref{eq:scaled_mae}, and RMSE/$\sigma$, see Equation \ref{eq:scaled_rmse}), averaged over the entire hindcast period, are presented in Table \ref{tab:stats1}.
+When including all the available quality controlled observations in the comparison with the model data we get a MAE of $9.7$~cm and RMSE of $12.4$~cm, and a scaled error for MAE/$\sigma$ of $0.42$ and RMSE/$\sigma$ of $0.54$.
+The value for RMSE in the current work is in line with the work by \cite{FERNANDEZMONTBLANC2020105367} where they report an RMSE for the North Sea and Norwegian sea regions of $14$~cm and $11$~cm respectively.
 On average, the storm surge contribution to total water level is relatively small, as can be seen in the histograms in Figure \ref{fig:hist_mod_obs}, showing the distribution of modeled and observed water level, and in Figure \ref{fig:heatmap_obs_mod}, which displays the density scatterplot of observations vs modeled values.
 To investigate the events when there is actually a significant contribution from storm surge to the total water level, we have also added the values of MAE and RMSE where we have masked the data when the observed absolute value of the amplitude of storm surge is less than $10$~cm and $30$~cm in Table \ref{tab:stats1}.
 These thresholds remove $43\%$ and $85\%$ of the data, respectively.
 As expected, and as explained by \citet{kristensen22}, when the amplitudes of storm surge increase, the MAE and RMSE are expected to increase.